pitmanme/system_builder/README.md

 --------------------------------------------------------------------------------

-‘ligand_builder_v_0_3.py’ generates *.sdf and *.mol2 files with partial charges and deposit them into appropriate folders for the pmxworkflow for you.
+‘ligand_builder_v_0_3.py’ generates '*.sdf' and '*.mol2' files with partial charges and deposit them into appropriate folders for the pmxworkflow for you.

 Import as: